 Ryan & Caitlin Newkirk

 Ryan grew up on the vineyard, and since he was four years old knew he wanted to work with his Grandpa Howie.
 At a young age he became knowledgeble about growing grapes and tending to his Grandpa's vineyard.
 He attended Fresno State, where he studied viticulture and met Caitlin.
 Shortly after they were married, Ryan and Caitlin moved back to the family vineyard and worked with Howie.
 As the head of vineyard operations, Ryan now directs the work that needs to be done in the vineyards throughout the year.
 He also markets the premium fruit grown for sale to select contracts of exceptional local wineries.
 Ryan and Caitlin have two children, Bradley and Amelia.

-Stacy, Cindy's Daughter, is a mother of two and has higher education degrees in both music and physical therapy.
+Stacy, Cindy's Daughter, is a mother of three and has higher education degrees in both music and physical therapy.
 While Stacy was studying for her music degree in Chicago, she met fellow musician Bryan Widstrand.
 They fell in love, were married, and after they completed their Bachelor's Degrees, moved back to Paso Robles.
 Bryan began his career in winemaking at a winery in Templeton, training under winemaker and enology teacher of CalPoly University, Jim Shumate.

 Stacy & Bryan Widstrand

 Leslie and Mike Barba

 Leslie and her husband Mike, joined the Steinbeck team in 2012.
 Leslie manages the tasting room & wine clubs and Mike is the lead salesman in the tasting room.
 They work together several days a week and love telling the Steinbeck story and pouring the estate wines for visitors.
 Mike is a skilled capenter and creates furniture and home decor out of our old wine barrels.